History of Philanthropy

 In 2013, the charity evaluator Givewell addressed that gap in scholarship by commissioning robust case studies of philanthropic initiatives.
 Subsequently, a spin-off called the Open Philanthropy Project took on the project.
 These case studies gauge the evidence base for claims of philanthropic impact, rooting the analysis within a rich historical context.

-Now, under the direction of research associate Benjamin Soskis, and with the financial support of Open Philanthropy, the Center on Nonprofits and Philanthropy continues that work, developing a deeper base of historical case studies and literature reviews of significant philanthropic initiatives.
+Now, under the direction of senior research associate Benjamin Soskis, and with the financial support of Open Philanthropy, the Center on Nonprofits and Philanthropy continues that work, developing a deeper base of historical case studies and literature reviews of significant philanthropic initiatives.
 The case studies will be written by Soskis and a team of outside scholars and consultants with subject-area expertise.